-Molly Dilworth is an artist who views creative practice as a form of research.
-Using data from a specific site as a structure, she gives form to things that invisibly motivate our actions.
-Dilworth has partnered with green building community organizations, climate change activists, arts organizations and government agencies to make public art pieces that address our relationship to labor, ethics, history, nature and technology.
+Molly Dilworth is interested in creative practice is a tool for investigation and problem solving.
+She has partnered with green building organizations, climate change activists, arts organizations and government agencies to make public art that addresses our relationship to history, nature and technology.

 From the rooftops of Brooklyn to the Pedestrian plazas of Times Square, she has created outdoor site-specific paintings in New York City and exhibited across the United States.
 Recent commissions include a 6,000 sq. ft. mural in Toledo, a sculpture for a light rail station in Denver and a permanent installation for the new School of Business at Portland State University.

 Dilworth is the recipient of a Pollock-Krasner Foundation Grant, a New York Foundation for the Arts Painting Fellowship, a Vermont Studio Center Fellowship and a Van Lier Fellow in the Art & Law Residency Program.Her work has been exhibited at the 13th International Venice Architecture Biennale, Pomona College Museum of Art, Boston Center for the Arts, and Holon Institute of Technology, Israel.